 - The Keyboard: Obviously.

 - Tiny Metal Switch Puller: If you do choose to remove the switches use this.
-Its not very good for ergonomics but it gets the job done.
-By the time your finished with all the switches you will question why you even started taking the switches out because of how painful it is.
+It’s not very good for ergonomics but it gets the job done.
+By the time you’re finished with all the switches you will question why you even started taking the switches out because of how painful it is.

 - USB Cable: Right angle on the keyboard side to incorporate the USB connector on the side of the keyboard.
 Not braided but doesn’t develop any kinks, not the greatest cable either.

 - Extra Switches: This is pretty cool, it comes with an extra brown switch, but also comes with an extra Red (Linear but quite light), Black (Linear but heavier then red), and Blue (Clicky with the same weighting as browns.)
 This is pretty cool if you wanna try out different switches and how they feel.

 - Redragon Sticker: Tacky little sticker with the Redragon logo for people who want to rep the Redragon brand.

 - Documentation: Boring boring boring, except for the manual with all the key bindings and layers, that’s quite useful.

 K530 features a fully rectangular case.
 No weird shapes like the Keychron K6 or slots for aluminum panels.
 The case is solid and has barely any flex.
 On the back, there is a pair of kick-up feet with only 1 level of elevation and a label with some information and branding.
 Personally, I like it using it without the kick-up feet which makes it has about a 5-degree typing angle but with the feet, it will get up to about 8 degrees.

 On the left side, there is a switch for Bluetooth on and off and a 3-way switch to change between Bluetooth modes with an RGB led next to it so show what mode you are on.
 Another LED is also there to show the battery and when you enter pairing mode.